bjhartin/strangeloop-2022/monad-i-love-you-now-get-out-of-my-typesystem.md

   val b = g(4)
   val c = h(5)

-  // extra code which is not ref. transp. - order matters x = x + 1
+  // Extra code which is not ref. transp. because it mutates shared state - order matters.
-  x = x * 2
+  // This is a 'side effect' of the expressions. x = x + 1 x = x * 2